Zum Hauptinhalt springen

 Time-consuming - Requires laboratory equipment and qualified personnel

-Sample required - Destructive test method
+Required sample - Destructive testing method

-Operator errors possible and employee training required
+Operator error possible and staff training needed

 • Principle: Measures the electrical conductivity of the solution, which increases with the acid concentration